Tampa BUI Lawyer

 Why Do I Need an Attorney?

 BUI charges should be taken seriously.
 They often include penalties that can affect your life and career, especially with a felony offense.
-An attorney can review your case and devise a defense strategy to try and lessen or remove the charges.
+A BUI defense attorney can review your case and devise a defense strategy to try and lessen or remove the charges.
 BUIs can sometimes be more complicated than a traditional DUI case, so having an attorney with a background in BUIs can be helpful when trying to argue your case.

 BUI charges can be difficult to evaluate.
 Sometimes, a dehydrated and tired boater out on the water all day might look intoxicated without evidence.
 With an experienced criminal defense attorney, a felony or misdemeanor BUI charge can sometimes be reduced to a civil infraction for “careless boating.”
 This results in fewer punishments.
 If a BUI charge is taken seriously, the risk of serious consequences can be reduced or, in some cases, eliminated altogether.